camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/microsoft-aks.md

 It's recommended to use `Premium SSD v2` volume type, but only if `Premium SSD` type is available; AKS cluster nodes should use `Premium SSD` volumes of at least `256 GB` (P15).

+### Zeebe Ingress

+**Azure Application Gateway Ingress cannot be used as an Ingress for Zeebe/Zeebe-Gateway** because Zeebe requires an Ingress controller that supports `gRPC`.
+You should use any other Ingress controller that supports `gRPC`, like the [Ingress-NGINX controller](https://github.com/kubernetes/ingress-nginx).

+Currently, the Azure Application Gateway Ingress controller doesn't support `gRPC`.
+For more details, follow the upstream [GitHub issue about gRPC/HTTP2 support](https://github.com/Azure/application-gateway-kubernetes-ingress/issues/1015).